yurikleb/OpenFace/README.md

 If visual studio throws an import error, make sure the project settings match the screenshots in the "./osc_settings" folder

 You can use OSCdata monitor for an easy data peview (make sure to add port 6448): https://www.kasperkamperman.com/blog/osc-datamonitor/

+You can find examples of using the data on different platforms in: "./osc_examples"

 ## Functionality